I Spy with My Little Eye: Analysis and Detection of Spying Browser Extensions: Analysis of Spying Extensions

 \subsubsectitle{(2) Storing sensitive user information.} Spying extensions may or may not store user information on the client side.
 If they do, client-side cookies and `unlimited storage' permissions are used to store information either in plain text or in obfuscated form.
 This data is stored and accessed by extensions at regular intervals or periodically by a CnC remote server controlling the extension.
 We find that most of the spying extensions (188 out of 218) are storing user information before sending it to remote servers.
 We observe that 83\% of spying extensions access `cookie' permission (as compared to only 8.93\% other extensions) and 7\% of spying extensions have access to `unlimitedStorage' (compared to 6\% other extensions).
 Thus, inspecting local storage could be useful to identify spying behavior.

-\subsubsectitle{(3) Sending sensitive user information.} Spying extensions use various techniques to send user information to third party website.
-Spying extensions can use Chrome's WebRequest permission to send network request as a POST query with an obfuscated payload containing user information.
-Sometimes, spying extensions may also use Web API call instead of a specific Chrome API endpoint by making XMLHttpRequest to send a network request to a remote server.
-We find 64\% spying extensions using Chrome specific WebRequest API call to intercept and send network requests to a third party server, and the rest using Web API call---XMLHttpRequest to make a GET request to remote server.
+\subsubsectitle{(3) Sending sensitive user information.} Spying extensions use various techniques to send user information to third party sites.
+We find 64\% of spying extensions using Chrome's WebRequest permission to send network request as a POST query with an obfuscated payload containing user information.
+The remaining extensions use an XMLHttpRequest Web API call, instead of a Chrome API call.

 \subsubsectitle{(4) Remote spying entity.} We find that the 218 spying extensions send sensitive user information to 29 unique (TLD+1) domains.
 While most of the extensions contact a single domain, there are six extensions contacting more than one domain, thus sharing user data with multiple entities.
 The top 4 domains in our dataset are \url{wips.com}, \url{upalytics.com}, \url{analyticssgoogle.com} (different from Google Analytics) and \url{fairsharelabs.com}.